 Payroll

-GDPR in Payroll
+The GDPR and Data Act in Payroll

 All companies that handle personal data and operate within the EU must comply with GDPR (General Data Protection Regulation).
 This means that you are responsible for ensuring that the personal data of your customers, employees and suppliers is handled securely.